Where It Started

 As a guest at a host’s dinner function, arriving in a white jacket may be interpreted as an attention seeking look-at-me manoeuvre, so be cautious and gauge how appropriate it will be – perhaps even ask the host if it is acceptable, beforehand.
 Some might suggest that a white jacket is only acceptable for dinner attire in hotter climates, making it a good option for cruises and get-aways.

-– There are really only two shoes styles you can choose from, the first (and safest in Britain) is a patent whole-cut oxford.
+Shoes and socks – There are really only two shoes styles you can chose from, the first (and safest in Britain) is a patent whole-cut oxford.
 The whole-cut eliminates detail on the shoe (such as toecaps) and the high shine that a patent shoe offers adds formality that your day-to-day oxfords do not have.
-See our blog on

 The second, riskier option, is to wear a formal pump with a ribbon atop the shoe.
-This style shoe should still be black patent leather, but exposes more foot and adds a detail that some might frown upon – so wear with caution.
-Tradionally. socks would always have been black silk but, in this day, as long as they are black they will be perfectly acceptable.
+This style shoe should still be black patent leather but exposes more foot and adds a detail that some might frown upon – so wear with caution.
+Tradionally. socks would always have been black silk but, – in this day and age – as long as they are black, they will be perfectly acceptable.

 Traditionally shirts would be worn with a pleated bib, though nowadays this is seen as a very old-school style.
 A Marcella bib is a more modern alternative.
 The shirt should either have its buttons hidden under the front placket, or it should be fastened using black or pearl shirt studs.